MTG-Deck-Aid/.github/profile/README.md

 - [Frontend](https://github.com/MTG-Deck-Aid/frontend): Application Layer for the user interface.
 - [Backend](https://github.com/MTG-Deck-Aid/backend): Application Layer for business logic.
 - [Database](https://github.com/MTG-Deck-Aid/database): Application Layer for data persistence.
-- [Documentation](https://github.com/MTG-Deck-Aid/documentation): General documentation for the application.
+- [Documentation and Development](https://github.com/MTG-Deck-Aid/documentation): General documentation for the application.
 The specific details to each layer is in it's respective repository.
+Also provides application wide code, like local setup configurations.

 <!--